What Class-Action Lawsuits Say About Residential Plumbing Material Quality

 FlowGuard Gold CPVC has been in use in the United States for more than 60 years, with over 11 billion feet of pipe installed and it is a brand of the Lubrizol Corporation – formerly a Fortune 500 company on its own, and now a part of Berkshire Hathaway, the fourth largest company in the United States.

-In an industry where nearly every major player has been subject to a class-action lawsuit, FlowGuard Gold CPVC is not now nor has it ever been the subject of a class-action lawsuit.
-In fact, CPVC is the only material commonly used in American hot- and cold-water distribution piping never to have a class-action lawsuit.
+In an industry where nearly every major player has been subject to a class-action lawsuit, CPVC is the only material commonly used in American hot- and cold-water distribution piping never to have a certified class-action lawsuit.

 This is because most class-action suits that have been brought in the industry have resulted from a fundamental incompatibility between the plumbing system material and the water flowing through it.
 Chlorine, a common additive used in water treatment, is the primary culprit.
 It causes degradation in polyolefin materials such as polybutylene, PERT and PEX, which results in pinhole leaks and pipe failures.